-Welcome to isoladiburano.it the Official Website of Burano, the coloured island of lace.
+Welcome to isoladiburano.it the Official Website of Burano in Italy, the colorful island of lace.

 Many international magazines include Burano among the top 10 most colorful cities in the world, although it would be more appropriate to bring it within the first 10 most colorful places in the world or between the 10 most colorful locations in the world.

 All visitors of Burano remain intrigued by the many colours and the colorful houses that are reflected into the green waters of channels, by the leaning bell tower, by the tranquility and the calmness with which the elderly ladies embroider original Burano lace by their tombolo (or lace pillow), while they are laughing and chatting in squares among them.
 It seems to be in paradise.

 Children who dart freely with their bicycles, balconies with multicolored flowers, fishermen who put up fresh fish from their traditional boats.

 Pursuing the shores you will arrive to center of the Island: Galuppi Square;

 here neighbourly ladies invite the most curious visitors to come into their shops to admire the lace working.

 Although in lacemaking in Burano is the main craftsmanship attraction, enchanting is also the "lume glass working": a technique born in the nearby island of Murano, but also widespread in the other islands of the Venetian Lagoon.

 Burano is not an exception to this and it is quite easy to come across some little shops where you can admire this type of Murano glass processing.
 Real glass factories in miniature, such as the shop located in Fondamenta Giudecca 132, inside a typical and small green house.

 If you search for a place to eat like a local, Burano is very famous for its fish dishes, the most famous of which is the "risotto de gò": the broth in which the rice is cooked and creamed is extracted from the "gò" a fish typical of the Venice lagoon, known in English under the name of "goby".